 Midyat Guide: The Old Town Attractions

-But unlike Mardin, where the two halves of the city are separated by elevation, the shift from the urban sprawl of modern Midyat to Eski Midyat, the historical district, is quick and abrupt.
+But in contrast to Mardin, where the two halves of the city are separated by elevation, the shift from the urban sprawl of modern Midyat to Eski Midyat, the historical district, is quick and abrupt.
 Just cross the road and you’ve practically stepped back in time.

 Aside from an excursion to Mor Gabriel Monastery, which we’ll cover down below, Midyat’s appeal lies less in its attractions and more in its overall atmosphere.
 With that being said, there are several landmarks around town that are worth seeking out during your visit.

-In contrast to Mardin, which has always been mixed, Eski Midyat was once a purely Christian district.
+Unlike Mardin, which has always been mixed, Eski Midyat was once a purely Christian district.
 The number of Christians still living in Midyat, however, is probably only somewhere in the hundreds.
-Today, the city as a whole is largely inhabited by Kurds.
+Today, the city as a whole is largely inhabited by Muslim Kurds.

 Sadly, many Christians had to flee the region during the ‘Assyrian Genocide.’
 This took place in the early 20th century, concurrently with the better-known Armenian Genocide.
 Thankfully, at least many of the historic structures have survived.